-"Employee," unless otherwise noted in this policy, means regular, benefits-eligible employees.
+Employee: "Employee," unless otherwise noted in this policy, means regular, benefits-eligible employees.

-"Fiscal Year" means the fiscal year adopted by the Board (July 1 to June 30).
+Fiscal Year: "Fiscal Year" means the fiscal year adopted by the Board (July 1 to June 30).

-"Flex" means the ability of a supervisor to allow an employee to work an alternative schedule.
+Flex: "Flex" means the ability of a supervisor to allow an employee to work an alternative schedule.

-"Full-Time Equivalency" or "FTE" describes the full- or parttime status of an employee.
+FTE: "Full-Time Equivalency" or "FTE" describes the full- or parttime status of an employee.

-"Household Member" means 1) any individual who cohabits or who, within the previous 12 months, cohabited with the employee, and any children of either of them then residing in the same home with the employee, 2) the employee's former spouse, whether or not he/she resides in the same home with the employee or 3) any individual who has a child in common with employee, or 3) any individual who has a child in common with the employee regardless if the employee and individual have been married or have resided together at any time.
+Household Member: "Household Member" means 1) any individual who cohabits or who, within the previous 12 months, cohabited with the employee, and any children of either of them then residing in the same home with the employee, 2) the employee's former spouse, whether or not he/she resides in the same home with the employee, or 3) any individual who has a child in common with the employee regardless if the employee and individual have been married or have resided together at any time.

-"Immediate family", unless otherwise defined in policy or defined by law, means the employee's spouse, children, parents, siblings, grandparents, or the employee's spouse's children, parents, siblings, grandparents (includes all direct lineage such as
+Immediate Family: "Immediate family", unless otherwise defined in policy or defined by law, means the employee's spouse, children, parents, siblings, grandparents, or the employee's spouse's children, parents, siblings, grandparents (includes all direct lineage such as great-grandparents, grandchildren, etc. and step-immediate family members).